 - Finally, our research will expand our understanding of how parenting stress and parenting style impact parents and children’s blood pressure thus providing critical insights into reducing hypertension health disparities among African American mothers and children.

-This five-year study (09/01/2014 – 06/30/2019), funded by the National Institute of Nursing Research (NINR), National Institutes of Health (NIH) to Yale University School of Nursing and School of Medicine seeks to explain how psychological and genetic factors work independently and together to affect blood pressure in African American women and their 3-5 year old children.
+This five-year study (09/01/2014 – 06/30/2019), funded by the National Institute of Nursing Research (NINR), National Institutes of Health (NIH) to New York University Rory Meyers College of Nursing and Yale School of Medicine seeks to explain how psychological and genetic factors work independently and together to affect blood pressure in African American women and their 3-5 year old children.

 In this study we shall examine the role of both genes and stress for hypertension risk among participants, knowing that more African American adults than Caucasians or Hispanics are diagnosed with hypertension, at younger ages and in more severe forms.